Diversity of Patient Voices

-My goal and my hope in sharing this evening is that you will fully understand the power in the patient voice and the patient experience from the moment they begin to receive care from you.
+My goal and my hope in sharing this evening is that you will fully understand the power of the patient’s voice and the patient experience from the moment they arrive to receive care from you.
 What I’ve learned is that when patients are empowered and encouraged to share their own stories, and most importantly when we are BELIEVED, we can truly become a valuable source of information, can help with our diagnosis, select the most effective treatment, and allow you to get a full grasp on what we are experiencing.

 We ALL have implicit bias and it’s important to recognize that those biases can impact your work as a physician.

-Being cognizant of the fact that every patient story has value and we have to hold our institutions and organizations accountable so that the resources are there to support patients of all walks of live.
-As a physician, You are there to educate, serve and marry the science with lived experiences.
+Being cognizant of the fact that every patient story has value and we have to hold our institutions and organizations accountable so that the resources are there to support patients from all walks of life.
+As a physician, You are there to educate, serve and marry the science with our lived experiences.
 It is your obligation.
-Understanding your patients’ belief system, education, family history, and access should help you communicate.
+Understanding your patient’s belief system, education, family history, and access should help you communicate.